AbhinayReddyKunduru/FarmerRegistryService/README.md

 # FarmerRegistryService
-Iam are building Farmer Registry service using Flask and python libraries.
-Data management service using sqlite3.
+Iam are building Farmer Registry service using Flask and python libraries and Data management using sqlite3.